zakharsmirnoff/charm-query-py/README.md

 - Enjoy!

 This version has limited functionality but it offers just enough to experience the idea behind it.
-For a more error-prone version please see the Go microservice:
+For a more error-prone version please see the Go microservice: https://github.com/zakharsmirnoff/charm-query/

-The following application uses the following stack:
+The application uses the following stack:
 - Streamlit frontend
 - Sqlite only
 - Chroma DB with L2 distance to calculate similarity